Home » 10 Types of Blue Parrots (with Pictures)

 Hailing from Brazil, the Lear’s macaw boasts strikingly deep blue feathers.
 In many respects, they’re as beautiful as the hyacinth macaw but are slightly smaller (27.5-29.5 inches long).

-8/ Pacific Parrotlets
+Pacific Parrotlets (Forpus Coelestis)

 Pacific Parrotlet

 Pacific parrotlets are 4.3-5.5 inch, 1-ounce micro-parrots.
-They’re slightly smaller than budgies but live longer (15-20 years).
+They’re smaller than budgies but live longer (15-20 years).

 Quaker Parrot